-To satisfy the VCMI Claims Code, companies must publicly disclose the net zero definition used, in the first year of obtaining a VCMI Claim.
+VCMI RECOMMENDATIONS

-Companies that have a science-aligned target will be encouraged to disclose this metric as stated in the SBTi Corporate Manual.
-This metric is partially covered by 10 (d) of the IFRS S2 standards.
-Depending on the specific responses provided by a company, the above metric may be captured within the GRI framework 103-2: The management approach and its components, and in the most up to date TCFD framework within Metrics and Targets recommended disclosure.
+Companies which have publicly committed to achieve net-zero emissions should publicly disclose the net-zero definition used in the first year of obtaining a VCMI Claim.

-Foundational Criterion 3:
+Companies will be encouraged to disclose this metric as stated in the SBTi Corporate Manual.
+This metric is partially covered by paragraphs 10 (d) and 36 of the IFRS S2 standards, as incorporated from the TCFD's recommendations for disclosure on Metrics and Targets.
+Depending on the specific responses provided by a company, the above metric may be captured within the GRI framework 103-2: The management approach and its components.

-Demonstrate that the company is making progress on financial allocation, governance, and strategy towards meeting its near-term emission reduction target
+Foundational Criterion 3: Demonstrate that the company is making progress on financial allocation, governance, and strategy towards meeting its near-term emissions reduction target